hellerve/blog/wip/A_Better_Calculator.md

 extremely handy if you know about them.
-It's a simple C-like programming language—how often do you see “simple” and “C” used in the same sentence?—that is mostly used from within shell scripts if one needs to do quick, yet possibly advanced calculations, a task that is not trivial in most shell languages.
+It's a simple C-like programming language—how often do you see “simple” and “C” used in the same sentence?—that is mostly used from within shell scripts if one needs to do quick, yet possibly advanced calculations–a task that is not trivial in most shell languages.
 It is also, admittedly, not an all too common task.

 ```